UdayLab/PAMI/docs/manuals/organization.md

    have introduced top-k pattern mining algorithms to address this open research problem.
 Given the k value by the user, the objective of these algorithms is to find only those top-k patterns that have highest values in a database.

-# Structuring of Algorithms in PAMI
+## Structuring of Algorithms in PAMI

 In the PAMI library, the mining algorithms have been packaged in a hierarchical fashion.
 The first hierarchical level is 'PAMI'.
-The second hierarchical level is the name of the theoretical model.
+The second hierarchical level is the name of the theoretical model of an interesting pattern.
 The third hierarchical level is the type of the mining algorithm.
 The last hierarchical level contains the mining algorithms.
 The organizational structure of algorithms in PAMI is shown below:

       PAMI